jannfis/argo-cd-docs/README.md

 # argo-cd-docs

-Temporary repository for bringing ArgoCD docs to readthedocs.io
+A temporary repository for bringing ArgoCD docs to readthedocs.io.
+If you want to contribute, please get in touch with me on Argo Slack.